Skip to main content

 git remote -v

-# Change the URL
+# Change the URL (useful when switching from HTTPS to SSH)

 git remote set-url origin https://new-url.git

-# Remove a connection
+# Remove a remote

 git remote remove origin

-# Send your stuff
+# Send your commits to the remote

 git push origin main

-git push --all # All branches
+git push --all # Push all branches

-git push --tags # All tags
+git push --tags # Push all tags

-# Just download without merging (safer)
+# Just download without merging (if you want to inspect first)

 git fetch origin

-git fetch --all # From all remotes
+git fetch --all

-# 1. Start fresh
+# 1. Start a new feature branch

-git checkout -b feature-new-ui
+git checkout -b feature-new-sidebar

-# 2. Do work, commit as you go
+# 2. Code, test, commit as I go

 git add .

-# 3. Push it up
+# 3. Push the branch to remote

-git push -u origin feature-new-ui
+git push -u origin feature-new-sidebar

 git fetch origin main